mnelson13/sequelizedPizza/README.md

 * All pizzas and usernames added are stored in a database

 ### Languages/Technologies Used:
-* HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js, MySQL, Handlebars, Sequelize
+* HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js, MySQL, Handlebars, Sequelize, MVC design pattern